evecodes/evecodes.github.io/README.md

 Update 15 - Refined mobile menu and structure.

 Update 16 - Added art standout interaction and some minor name changes.

+Update 17 - Added mobile version of the Home page.